-ASM’s Council on Microbial Sciences (COMS) is a new, dynamic governance structure representing the entire society as we promote and advance the microbial sciences.
-COMS is the key connection between ASM’s members and ASM’s leaders—and the place where members can get involved with their society.
+ASM’s Council on Microbial Sciences (COMS) is a key connection between ASM’s members and ASM’s leaders—and the place where members can get involved with their society.

-Working in partnership with the Board of Directors, the CEO and staff, COMS keeps a pulse on new developments in microbial sciences and helps develop innovative ways to move the field and ASM forward.
-COMS supports ASM through the following:
+In partnership with the Board of Directors, the CEO and staff, COMS keeps a pulse on new developments in microbial sciences and helps develop innovative ways to move the field and ASM forward.

 - Antimicrobial discovery and development from preclinical investigations to post-marketing data.

 - Surveillance and global epidemiology of AMR.

 - Novel approaches to infection treatment.

 - Pharmacokinetic/pharmacodynamic principles to optimize antimicrobial design and use.

 - How microbes work in diverse environments.

 - Basic and applied microbiology in environments from soil to food, lakes and oceans to drinking water systems, deserts to urban population centers.